freemansoft/vnet-p2s-vpn-bastion-azure/README.md

 The ARM templates are applied in `Incremental` mode so they can be used to update a configuration.
 The purge scripts apply an ARM template in `Complete` mode.

+The VNET gateway requires the resource groups and the vnet in order to be provisioned.

 ## Selecting Network Ranges
 Pick network blocks that do not conflict with other networking.
 The network blocks below are non-routable (private) network blocks.
 1. Your VNET network